Sreekar617/i-love-rice/README.md

 | Blue (Unblocker) | September |
 | Gemnoid (Unblocker) | September |

-quick disclaimer none of these above projects are made by me, but i will still be posting them here. you think i have that much patience to work on one project for six months?
+quick disclaimer none of these above projects are made by me. this is just a reminder for myself to check up on these projects every once in a while

 <b>me when you star and share:</b>